abhyudayasrinet/KCC-Bot/readme.md

 KCC BOT
 ===================

-A bot to answer queries of a farmer that uses machine learning on an dataset consisting of pre-answered queries of farmers by the Kisan Call Center.
+A bot to answer queries of a farmer that uses machine learning on a dataset consisting of pre-answered queries of farmers by the Kisan Call Center.

 The bot is built using the [Microsoft Bot Framework](https://dev.botframework.com/)
 The bot queries a python server built using Flask.